aws-samples/aws-get-started-workshop/content/05-extend/03-guardrails.md

 ## Introduction to guardrails

-Guardrails are governance rules for security, operations, and compliance that customers can select and apply enterprise-wide or to specific groups of accounts.
+Guardrails are governance rules for security, operations, and compliance that you can define and apply either across your AWS environment or to specific groups of accounts.

-Guardrails protect users from making dangerous choices.
+Guardrails protect users from making choices that aren't aligned with your overall requirements.
 While they can generally be overridden, we recommend that you make guardrails visible to the users of your AWS environment, so that they understand the choices they are making.
 A good guardrail should focus on the threat model and help mitigate a threat while using the underlying capability.
 As opposed to the guardrail either summarily denying use of a capability or making it impractical to use the capability.

 ## Types of guardrails